- 65% of the operating budgets in most warehouses are made up of labor costs

 - Recently, it’s been speculated that Amazon has acquired robots that can pack and wrap packages for shipping.

 Right now, as the world is facing down the coronavirus pandemic, Amazon is relying on its efficient automated warehouse system to facilitate faster picking, packing, and shipping of orders, as well as the quick transport of goods around its warehouses with its automatic drive units.
-Risky areas such as food stores and cold storage places can be accessed with these automated robots, averting the need to put human workers at risk.
+These automated robots can access risky areas such as food stores and cold storage places, averting the need to put human workers at risk.

 If you’re an Amazon Seller, don’t forget that you can integrate Easyship with your Amazon account to seamlessly manage the fulfillment of all your orders on the site.